Skip to main content

 Documents and EmailDocuments, Document Numbering, Email Configuration, Email Templates, Sales and QuotesControls order numbers, quote terms, invoice terms, email sending, customer-facing templates, and document footers.

-SystemFixed Asset Categories, Lease Configuration, Categorization Rules, Printing, Modules, Approval Workflows, TagsControls advanced accounting setup, feature visibility, workflow approval gates, printer behavior, and record tagging.
+SystemFixed Asset Categories, Lease Configuration, Categorization Rules, Printing, Modules, Approval Workflows, Tags, DevelopersControls advanced accounting setup, feature visibility, workflow approval gates, printer behavior, record tagging, and owner or admin integration tools.

 Before You Change Settings